 English Tutor: Work with English language learners as an assistant in ESL classes or tutor clients one-on-one.

-Communications Assistant: The IIC seeks writer that can help convey the mission and community impact of the IIC by developing human interest stories, client interviews, and press releases.
+Communications Assistant: IICONN seeks writer that can help convey our mission and community impact, by developing human interest stories, client interviews, and press releases.
 Conduct outreach, fundraise, edit our newsletter, research for grants, and update brochures and flyers.

 Special Events Coordinator: Participate in planning and executing special events.

 Office Assistant: Support various departments with filing, data entry, and other clerical duties.

-Social Media Assistant: Help the IIC develop and maintain social media programs, including Facebook and Twitter.
+Social Media Assistant: Help IICONN develop and maintain social media programs, including Facebook and Twitter.
 A commitment of 1-2 hours weekly is required, over the course of 3-12 months.

 Driver: Pick up and drop off in-kind donations.

-University Interns: The IIC welcomes university interns from various majors and disciplines.
+University Interns: IICONN welcomes university interns from various majors and disciplines.
 Most of our students receive college credit, although some do not.
-See current openings.

 Pro Bono Attorneys: Serve as a consultant or mentor to partially accredited representatives, or participate in our court representation project by representing low income individuals in cases involving cancellation of removal, asylum, 212 ( c ) waivers, adjustment of status, convention against torture, and deportation.

-If you are interested in any of the above volunteer opportunities or have any other ideas of how you can contribute you time or talent, please contact Angela Rossi Zurowski, or email your resume & cover letter to email@example.com
+If you are interested in any of the above volunteer opportunities or have any other ideas of how you can contribute your time or talent, please contact Angela R. Andersen, or email your resume & cover letter to firstname.lastname@example.org